Mamilla: Roman period

 The now dry "Mamilla Pool", with a capacity of 30,000 cubic metres, was probably built by Herod the Great.
 An underground channel connected it to Hezekiah's Pool, situated inside the city walls and in immediate proximity to Herod's royal palace.
 Herod is known to have built the Pool of the Towers (probably identical to Hezekiah's Pool) and the Serpent's Pool (Birket es-Sultan, Sultan's Pool), which were both fed by aqueducts coming from the Mamilla Pool.

 Byzantine period

-The massacre of Christians during the Persian invasion of 614 at the Mamilla Pool, attributed by a Christian chronicler to Jewish revenge after years of Byzantine repression, was documented by an archaeological find in a chapel containing hundreds of human skeletons of urban dwellers of both sexes and of relatively young age.
+The massacre of Christians during the Persian invasion of 614 at the Mamilla Pool, attributed by the Christian chronicler Strategius to Jewish revenge after years of Byzantine repression, was documented by an archaeological find in a chapel containing hundreds of human skeletons of urban dwellers of both sexes and of relatively young age.
 The site of the chapel is now covered over by the Mamilla Mall parking house.